joncursi/cheddur-whitepaper/whitepaper.md

         * Platform fee, but burn ad coins up to a certain extent (e.g. BNB Coin)?
 * Migration strategy
 * Roadmap dates and features
+* should bounty rewards be a fixed amount or fixed amount per day divided among, with max (Steemhunt)

 [^fn1]: Medium, Chris McCann, "12 Graphs That Show Just How Early The Cryptocurrency Market Is," May 2018.
 \hfill\break